Authors: Dr. John Bowen and Dr. Jean-Paul Rodrigue

 Air traffic is correlated with per capita income, but the relationship is interdependent.
 More affluent populations can more easily afford what is usually the most expensive mode, but aviation has also been catalytic to economic growth.

 In 2019, airlines flew approximately 4.5 billion passengers.
 The total volume of air passengers equaled nearly 60 percent of the global population.
-Of course, a much smaller share are actually air travelers as individuals who use air transportation usually do so several times per year.
-The propensity to fly is therefore highly uneven, as observed in the passenger and freight markets.
+Of course, a much smaller share are actually air travelers, as individuals who use air transportation usually do so several times per year.
+Therefore, the propensity to fly is highly uneven, as observed in the passenger and freight markets.
 Alone, flights originating in North America and Europe accounted for 47 percent of airline seat capacity in 2018.
-However, that share that has been declining with faster growth in other regions of the world.
+However, that share has been declining with faster growth in other regions of the world.
 For instance, flights from China accounted for 14 percent of seat capacity in 2018, up from 3 percent in 1998.